rust-lang/rust/active/0000-collection-views.md

 # Alternatives

-* We can just put our foot down, say "no efficient complex manipulations", and drop all the internal mutation stuff without a replacement.
+* Just put our foot down, say "no efficient complex manipulations", and drop all the internal mutation stuff without a replacement.

-* We can try to build out saner/standard internal manipulation methods.
+* Try to build out saner/standard internal manipulation methods.

-* Try to make this functionality a subset of *Cursors*, which would be effectively a mut_iter where the returned references borrow Self, and mutation can be performed at the location of the cursor.
-However preventing invalidation would be more expensive, and some things might be more awkward.
+* Try to make this functionality a subset of [Cursors](http://discuss.rust-lang.org/t/pseudo-rfc-cursors-reversible-iterators/386/7), which would be effectively a bi-directional mut_iter where the returned references borrow the cursor preventing aliasing/safety issues, so that mutation can be performed at the location of the cursor.
+However, preventing invalidation would be more expensive, and it's not clear that cursor semantics would make sense on e.g. a HashMap, as you can't insert *any* key in *any* location.

 # Unresolved questions